carol's cinnamon rolls

 5

-For filling, mix brown sugar and cinnamon.
+For the filling, mix the brown sugar and cinnamon in a small bowl.

 • Smearing butter on the dough.